-The number seven plays a significant role in Revelation.
+Seven, among all the numbers, plays a significant role in Revelation.
 Based on the originally inspired division and order of books, it is the 49th (7 times 7) and last book of the Bible.
 It is also the seventh and last of the Bible's major divisions (it comes after the Law, the Prophets, the Psalms or Writings, the Gospels, the General Epistles and the Epistles of Paul).

 "It is astonishing that Jerome acknowledged his scriptural dishonesty in altering the original God breathed manuscript order of both the Old and New Testaments.
 Rather than being faithful to God and His Word, he chose to please men - the pope, the Roman Catholic Church and its clergy."
 (Holy Bible in Its Original Order - A Faithful Version (HBFV), second edition, page 3)

-Sevens are used in reference to churches and Spirits before God's throne (Revelation 1:4), golden lampstands (1:12), stars (1:16), angels to the churches (1:20), Spirits of God (3:1), lamps of fire before God's throne (4:5), seals on prophetic book (5:1) and the horns and eyes on the Lamb (5:6).
-The number is also used in this last book of the Bible in reference to Spirits of God sent to earth (5:6), angels who blow seven trumpets (8:2), thunders that speak (10:3), heads on a dragon wearing seven crowns (12:3), heads on the Beast power (13:1), the last plagues (15:1), golden vials of God's wrath (15:7), mountains (17:9) and kings (17:10).
+Seven is one of the most frequently used numbers in Holy writ.
+It symbolizes completeness and perfection.
+It also plays a prominent role in Revelation where it is used to denote several things.
+Sevens are used in reference to churches and Spirits before God's throne (Revelation 1:4), golden lampstands (1:12), stars (1:16), angels to the churches (1:20), Spirits of God (3:1), lamps of fire before God's throne (4:5), seals on a prophetic book (5:1) and the horns and eyes on the Lamb (5:6).

 The second and third most common numbers used in the book are three (3) and twelve (12).
 Three, like seven, pictures completeness though to a lesser degree.
 It is found twelve times in the book.
 Twelve itself symbolizes government.
 The most prominent use of twelve is when it refers to the twelve tribes of Israel or the twelve stars in the crown of the Bride of Christ.